 - Our methodology is adapted from Quaker social change training to develop nonviolent campaigning skills specific to Kenya.

 - We use responsive training and ongoing accompaniment to ensure the training takes root.

 - We nurture community ownership and ensure that every campaign is locally driven.

 - We go where the energy is and start small.

 Our guiding principles

 We believe that:

-- Most direct violence is derived from underlying and often invisible social injustice.
+- Much direct violence is derived from underlying and often invisible social injustice.
 In order to build peace we must be willing to make visible and challenge structural and cultural violence.

 - There is something good in every person, even those who are perpetuating social injustices.
 Effective nonviolent action seeks that good and calls it out.

 - Nonviolence requires risk, self-discipline and a deep commitment.
 It must come from deep within.
 It will never work when it is imposed from without.